 Teaching & Assessment

 There are varied formats of assessment to encourage your learning through group seminars, critiques and tutorials.
-This can be through group interaction with critical analysis where you will submit a range of work including sketchbooks, design sheets, finished artwork, 3D work, screen based work, technical/ production files, journals, essays and audio-visual presentations.
+This can be through group interaction with critical analysis where you will submit a range of work including sketchbooks, design sheets, finished artwork, screen-based work, technical/ production files, journals, essays, and audio-visual presentations.
 There are reviews of work at key points before Christmas and before Easter and this provides time for you to reflect on your progress prior to a final or summative year end assessment.

 TEACHING AND LEARNING

 On this course teaching and learning is designed to support students from a variety of backgrounds with diverse needs and to promote the supportive learning environment and pastoral care the School of Art and Design provides.
 Timetabling is developed to help learning teaching and assessment methodologies and provide clear and effective feedback to students.
 Contact hours are 16 per week in year 1, 14 per week in year 2 and 12 per week in year 3.

 The programme is structured to enable you to work in a multidisciplinary manner, to be flexible and enable you to develop individually.
 This is supported by a personal tutor / tutorials system that provides you with guidance throughout all aspects of the programme.

 Wrexham Glyndŵr University is committed to supporting our students to maximise their academic potential.

 We offer workshops and support sessions in areas such as academic writing, effective note-making and preparing for assignments.
 Students can book appointments with academic skills tutors dedicated to helping deal with the practicalities of university work.
 Our student support section has more information on the help available.